 \Students may be placed in typing courses based on proficiency level determined by previous training, experience, and/or placement tests.
+If a student places out, any OFC course may be taken to supplement the minimum hours required.

 NOTE: Students enrolling in this program who plan to transfer to a four-year institution should consult an advisor or counselor regarding transfer requirements and the transferability of these courses to the four-year institution of their choice.